 This no equipment biceps exercise only requires a belt, rope, or bed sheet.

-- Hold each end in one of your hands and then curl it upward as far as you can until the belt or sheet is completely taut.
+- Hold each end in one of your hands, then curl it upward as far as possible until the belt or sheet is completely taut.
 Ideally, this will be when your elbows are at approximately 90 degrees.
 If your bed sheet is too long, widen your stance so that more material is taken up under your feet before coming upward towards your shoulders, or wrap extra slack around your hands.

 - Hold the top position for as long as possible, pulling as hard and forcefully as possible until your biceps are quaking and you can’t handle it any longer.
 Start with 20 or 30 seconds and work up to several minutes as your strength increases.
 Remember that you should be pulling with maximal force.